marioizquierdo/mario-redis-lock/README.md

 end
 ```

-A good place to set defaults in a Rails app would be using an initializer `conf/initializers/redis_lock.rb`.
+A good place to set defaults in a Rails app would be in an initializer `conf/initializers/redis_lock.rb`.

 Options can be set to other than the defaults when calling `RedisLock.acquire`: